-Invoices are sent directly to the sponsor throughout the term of the contract and according to the agreement with the sponsor.
+Invoices are sent directly to the sponsor throughout the term of the contract and according to the conditions of the agreement with the sponsor.

 Information for students

-As a sponsored student, you must ensure that the billing authorization form is sent to the University of Ottawa (Student Accounts section) at least one month prior to the academic fees payment deadline so the university can arrange to bill the sponsor organization and so that you avoid late payment penalties and your account being frozen.
+As a sponsored student, you must ensure that the Billing Authorization Form is sent to Student Accounts at the University of Ottawa at least one month prior to the academic fees payment deadline so as to prevent the consequences of having an overdue account.

-In keeping with the University of Ottawa’s confidentiality policy, if you want us to disclose information about your financial account, your program of study and your courses to your sponsor, you must provide written authorization by completing a Third-Party Authorization Form to Release Student Information and sending it to the Student Accounts.
+If you want us to disclose information about your financial account, your program of study and your courses to your sponsor, you must provide written authorization by completing a Third-Party Authorization Form to Release Student Information and send it to Student Accounts.

-When your sponsorship agreement expires, you are responsible for paying your university fees, not your sponsor.
-If you must register for further terms, you must ask your sponsor organization to renew the sponsorship agreement.
+When your sponsorship agreement expires, you are responsible for paying your university fees.
+If you must register for further terms, you must ask your sponsoring organization to renew the sponsorship agreement.

 If you must submit a transcript to renew the sponsorship agreement, you can request one from InfoService.
 However, if you have an unpaid balance and your account is frozen, you must contact your sponsor to settle your account first.